Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Alpenpanorama Glacier ExpressFahrt nach Andermatt mit Glacier Express im Herbst (Foto: Glacier Express AG Stefan Schlumpf)

-Day 5: Free day in St. Moritz
+Tag 5: Day Off in St. Moritz

-Only a short ride from St. Moritz lies Lake Silvaplana, a stunning place to cover some of those activities.
+Just a short ride from St. Moritz is Lake Silvaplana.
+It's a stunning spot to engage in some of these activities.

-Secondly, treat yourself to a slice of Engadiner Nusstorte.
-This heavy, delicious pastry puts the calories right back where you’ve been trying to lose them.
-But it’s so worth it.
+Secondly, treat yourself to a slice of Engadine nut cake.
+This rich, delicious pastry brings back the calories exactly where you wanted to lose them.
+But it's definitely worth it.

-Back in St. Moritz, spend the rest of the day strolling through the town.
-It’s not as charming and mystical as other villages in the area like Samedan or La Punt.
-But it’s great for window shopping and maybe, if you’re lucky, you’ll even spot a celebrity or two.
+Back in St. Moritz, you can spend the rest of the day strolling through the town.
+St. Moritz isn’t quite as charming and mystical as other villages in the area, like Samedan or La Punt, but it’s great for window shopping.
+And if you’re lucky, you might even spot a celebrity or two.

 Wandern CorvatschWandern bei Corvatsch mit Bergsee (Foto: Engadin St. Moritz Tourismus Christof Sonderegger)